-Standard Supporting Materials Requirements Document a total of at least 6 shifts in type II or type I Search Manager, for either missing person or missing aircraft, during the three years immediately prior to the date of application for re- certification.
-Signed copy of: Incident Granization Chart (ICS 207), OR Showing Incident Briefing (ICS 201), OR Showing Organization Assignment List (ICS203), OR Showing Attestation by RA, SM or Section Chief citing staff role Attestation by RA, SM or Section Chief citing name/description of mission, date, positions and durations.
-Image: Comparison of the state The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
+Standard Supporting Materials Requirements Document a total of at least 6 shifts in type II or type I Search Manager, for either missing person or missing aircraft, during the three years immediately prior to the date of application for recertification.
+Signed copy of: 1.
+Organization Chart (ICS 207), OR 2.
+Incident Briefing (ICS 201), OR 3.
+Organization Assignment List (ICS203), OR 5.4.
+Attestation by RA, SM or Section Chief citing name/description of mission, date, positions and durations.
+Showing person in a staff role The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
 (One hour of qualifying category II CE will include one hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather) For classes that were taught as part of ASRC group training, provide list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, signed or by email attested to by the current or then GTO.
-GTO does not have to have attended the class, just verify that the class was taught as described.
+GTO does not have to have attended the class; just verify that the class was taught as described.
 For classes not taught as part of the group training or if the GTO is unavailable, provide list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, and show EACH class verified by a class participant that the class was taught by the candidate as described, either signed in hard copy or by email from the participant.
 The class participant name, signature (or email), contact phone and optionally an email address should be provided.
 At least two (2) different class participants are required to be represented among the total for 12 hours.
 The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
 (One hour of qualifying category I CE will include one hour of classroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training.
-Submit the SM-I recertification checklist to the CTO Receive a favorable vote of the ASRC Board of Directors.
 Same as above.
-Same as above.
-CTO forwards the vetted application to the ASRC BOD as a nomination for the next BOD meeting.
-The checklist shall be endorsed by the CTO with the outcome of the ASRC BOD vote and a copy returned to the member.
+Submit the SM-I recertification checklist package to the CTO CTO forwards the vetted recertification package applic ASRC BOD for consideration at the as a nomination for meeting.
+(Must receive a favorable vote of the ASRC Board of D rthe next BOD Receive a favorable vote of the ASRC The checklist shall be endorsed by the CTO with the ou tcome of the